Locally compact, $\omega_1$-compact spaces: A maximum cardinality theme

 On the other hand, it has long been known that there are examples of regular, locally countable, $\w$-bounded spaces of cardinality $\A_n$ for all finite $n$ just from ZFC, as was shown in \cite{JNW}.
 However, the construction in \cite{JNW} is so general that it could even produce non-normal closed subspaces of cardinality $\A_1$, and it is difficult to see how these can be avoided in ZFC without many additional details, if at all.

-We conjecture that it is consistent, modulo large cardinals, that every normal, locally compact, countably compact space is of cardinality $< \A_\w$, leaving only the consistency of examples of cardinality $\A_n$ unknown for $3 \le n < \w$ .
-This is because of the \cite{JSS} result for the $\w$-bounded case and the following lemma:
+We conjecture that it is consistent, modulo large cardinals, that every normal, locally countable, countably compact space is of cardinality $< \A_\w$, leaving only the consistency of examples of cardinality $\A_n$ unknown for $3 \le n < \w$ .
+This is because of the Chang Conjecture variant result \cite{JSS} for the $\w$-bounded case and the following lemma: